codeface-io/SwiftObserver/README.md

 }
 ~~~

+Forgetting your observations would almost never eat up significant memory.
+But you should know, control and explicate the mechanics of your code to a degree that prevents systemic leaks.

-The above functions are all you need for safe memory management.
-If you still want to erase observations that you maybe forgot, there are 3 ways to do that:
+The above mentioned functions are all you need for safe memory management.
+If you still want to erase observations that you may have forgotten, there are 3 ways to do that:

 1. Stop observing dead observables: `observer.stopObservingDeadObservables()`
 2. Remove dead observers from an observable: `observable.removeDeadObservers()`